-As stated, since 1994, the City has provided 65 on-street parking spaces, or 43% of the 148 total on-street parking spaces within zones A, B, and P. These spaces include 29 metered spaces with 1-hour limits and 36 unrestricted non-metered on-street spaces.
-The City is proposing an additional 89 public parking spaces or 60% of the 148 total on-street parking spaces (the City is actually providing 154 spaces or 104% replacement).
+As stated, since 1994, the City has provided 65 on-street parking spaces, or 43% of the existing 147 total on-street parking spaces impacted within zones A, B, and P. These spaces include 29 metered spaces with 1-hour limits and 36 unrestricted non-metered on-street spaces.
+The City is proposing to create an additional 89 public parking spaces or 60% of the 147 total on-street parking spaces impacted within the three zones (the City is actually providing 154 spaces or 104% replacement).
 The proposed 89 additional spaces will be a mix of 1-hour and 3-5 hour spaces.
 The City states that the impact of the preferential parking is further mitigated by the City's mass transportation services.
 The City has two bus services that operate along Main Street plus a summer beach shuttle.
 The Santa Monica Municipal Bus line (The Big Blue Bus) operates routes throughout the City and surrounding area and includes two separate routes along Main Street, and along Fourth Street and the southern portion of Neilson Way.
 This mass transportation service provides local and regional transportation from as far inland as downtown Los Angeles.
 Transportation fare is \$.50, and \$1.25 for the express line to and from Downtown Los Angeles.